Luxury new 3 bdrm home | 4 beds | 2 baths

 Lianne Dalziel, Mayor of Christchurch 2013-2022

-The current owners, Simone Pearson and Joe Tonner, lived behind 250 for eight years before they were successful purchasing the home at an auction in 2016.
+The current owners, Simone Pearson and Joe Tonner, lived behind 250 Kilmore for eight years before they were successful purchasing the home at an auction in 2016.

 The purchase enabled Simone and Joe to protect a huge English Elm tree and their home's northerly aspect.
 They moved the fence to create a garden oasis in what was the adjoining back yard of 250.
 Their home, built in 2004, was designed by William Fulton in a heritage style sympathetic to the existing heritage fabric of surrounding dwellings.
 William joined the team again for the restoration of 250.